chien-fei-chen/chien-fei-chen.github.io/lab.md

 <h3>Alyssa Loveday</h3>
 <i class="fa fa-file-text fa-fw"></i> Curriculum Vitae, <a href= "/assets/lib/Loveday_Resume.pdf" > pdf </a><br>
 <br />
-    Alyssa is a current senior at The University of Tennessee, Knoxville, double majoring in Psychology and Sustainability.
+    Alyssa is a recent graduate of The University of Tennessee, Knoxville where she received her Bachelor's in Psychology and Sustainability.
 Since a young age, she has always found enjoyment in being outside and learning more about human cognition, so she is thankful for the opportunity to apply her two passions towards an academic education.
-She has traveled outside of the country numerous times and find true excitement in being surrounded by unfamiliar and culturally diverse areas.
-Upon graduation, She plans on working for the Americorps and then continuing her education towards a PhD in Environmental Psychology.
+She has traveled outside of the country numerous times and finds true excitement in being surrounded by unfamiliar and culturally diverse areas.
+Following graduation, she accepted an AmeriCorps VISTA Position, serving as a Recruitment and Outreach Associate for Texas Conservation Corps based in Austin, Texas before continuing her education towards a Master's degree in Environmental Resource Management.
 </td>
 <td align="right" width="25%" style="vertical-align:top">
     <img src="assets/img/Alyssa.jpg" alt="Alyssa Loveday's portrait"><!-- style="width:140px;height:154px;">     -->